stanford-rc/www.sherlock.stanford.edu/src/docs/overview/concepts.md

 !!! warning "Sherlock is a resource for research"

-    Sherlock is not for course work, class assignments or general-use training sessions.
+    Sherlock is not suitable for course work, class assignments or general-use training sessions.

 It is open to the Stanford community as a computing resource to support departmental or sponsored research, thus a faculty member's sponsorship is